Study details differences between deep interiors of Mars and Earth

 "The deepest regions of Earth and Mars have different compositions - likely a product both of the conditions and processes at work when the planets formed and of the material they are made from," said seismologist Jessica Irving of the University of Bristol in England, lead author of the study published this week in the journal Proceedings of the National Academy of Sciences.

-The study also refined the size of the Martian core, finding it has a diameter of about 2,212-2,249 miles (3,560-3,620 km), approximately 12-31 miles (20-50 km) smaller than previously estimated.
+The study also refined the size of the Martian core, finding it has a diameter of about 3,560-3,620km, approximately 20-50km smaller than previously estimated.
 The Martian core makes up a slightly smaller percentage of the planet's diameter than does Earth's core.

 The nature of the core can play a role in governing whether a rocky planet or moon could harbor life.
 The core, for instance, is instrumental in generating Earth's magnetic field that shields the planet from harmful solar and cosmic particle radiation.